Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 Profile Page

-The Profile page will contain the details of user that is logged in and a list of all their previous purchases and order history.
+The Profile page will contain the details of the user that is logged in and a list of all their previous purchases and order history.

 ![prof1](https://user-images.githubusercontent.com/65243328/184503298-9f10dcbc-8357-4ae9-acd4-962558c1966c.JPG)